Nutzzz/Civ5-EthnicDiversity/readme.txt

 	-- Version History --

-v.29 beta 4 (May 20, 2017)
+v.29 beta 4 (May 21, 2017)
-- removed some Future Worlds units that caused crashes
 - some scale tweaks for missionaries and inquisitors
 - add danrell's half-track anti-aircraft guns
 - add Carthage units from JTitan
 - add Prehistoric Era units from JTitan
+- fixed SE Asian knight
+- fixed Future Worlds units that were causing crashes

 v.29 beta 3 (Apr 14, 2017)
 - add more galleon skins by Nutty for Enlightenment Era